aametwally/MetaLonDA/README.md

   prefix = "Test")

 ```
+__Notice the absence of the points and text arguments used when testing one feature__
 After running the above snippet for testing all features in the count matrix, along with the 2-3 figures for each feature, MetaLonDA produces the following two summary files: